-Hydro One's 2019-2024 Transmission Business Plan on which this Application is based will deliver the following outcomes:
+9 Hydro One's 2019-2024 Transmission Business Plan on which this Application is based 10 will deliver the following outcomes:

-- 9 - Optimizing the cost and performance of the existing assets through maintenance and renewal projects; - Improving system and customer reliability to restore top quartile reliability performance as compared to the company's Canadian peers.
-In 2018, Hydro One's transmission reliability performance decreased from top quartile to 2nd quartile due to major storms and increased equipment-caused interruptions; - Addressing customer needs and preferences through new customer connections, and regional development to enable growth and through system renewal to meet current requirements; - Responding to customer power quality concerns by proactively monitoring power quality across the province and working with customers to resolve specific issues; and - Incorporating productivity savings totalling approximately \$370 million over the test period to offset the customer rate impacts of the proposed Business Plan. - 24 supporting strong and successful communities and essential to supporting business development and growth that provide job opportunities and drive Ontario's economy.
+• Optimizing the cost and performance of the existing assets through maintenance and renewal projects;

+Improving system and customer reliability to restore top quartile reliability performance as compared to the company's Canadian peers.
+In 2018, Hydro One's transmission reliability performance decreased from top quartile to 2nd quartile due to major storms and increased equipment-caused interruptions;

+Addressing customer needs and preferences through new customer connections, and regional development to enable growth and through system renewal to meet current requirements;

+Responding to customer power quality concerns by proactively monitoring power quality across the province and working with customers to resolve specific issues; and

+• Incorporating productivity savings totalling approximately \$370 million over the test period to offset the customer rate impacts of the proposed Business Plan.

 Based on Hydro One's assessment of its transmission system, a significant portion of the assets are reaching the end of their useful life and have deteriorated to the point where investment is required to maintain customer reliability and meet safety and environmental sustainability requirements.
-A safe and reliable transmission system is essential to

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 11 of 49

-Hydro One is sensitive to the rate impacts of the investment plan on transmission customers as well as distribution connected customers and has taken steps to ensure that its approach to investment is aligned with principles of the RRF by:
+A safe and reliable transmission system is essential to 2 supporting strong and successful communities and essential to supporting business 3 development and growth that provide job opportunities and drive Ontario's economy.
+4 customers as well as distribution connected customers and has taken steps to ensure that 7 its approach to investment is aligned with principles of the RRF by: 8

+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 12 of 50 distribution customers; 14

+Hydro One is sensitive to the rate impacts of the investment plan on transmission 6

-Ensuring that the Transmission System Plan ("TSP") reflects the consideration of customer needs and preferences identified in the customer engagement survey and is consistent with the feedback obtained from various other customer consultations undertaken by the company including consultations with distribution customers;
+• Ensuring that the Transmission System Plan ("TSP") reflects the consideration of customer needs and preferences identified in the customer engagement survey and is consistent with the feedback obtained from various other customer consultations undertaken by the company including consultations with

-- Optimizing asset lifecycle investments required to optimize costs and operational risks to achieve business outcomes including identifying specific opportunities where Hydro One can extend the useful life of its assets and mitigate higher capital spending requirements for asset replacements in the future; - Working with customers, distributors and key stakeholders to ensure regional infrastructure issues are integrated; - Actively driving cost reductions and improved productivity savings to help offset customer rate impacts of the proposed investment plan; and - Implementing an improved performance management system to provide greater accountability for performance outcomes. - 23
+Optimizing asset lifecycle investments required to optimize costs and operational risks to achieve business outcomes including identifying specific opportunities where Hydro One can extend the useful life of its assets and mitigate higher capital spending requirements for asset replacements in the future;

+Working with customers, distributors and key stakeholders to ensure regional infrastructure issues are integrated;

+- Actively driving cost reductions and improved productivity savings to help offset customer rate impacts of the proposed investment plan; and - Implementing an improved performance management system to provide greater accountability for performance outcomes.

 Since the Prior Proceeding, Hydro One revised and implemented an improved eight-step risk-based investment planning process.
-Key improvements to the investment planning process include the use of: Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 12 of 49
+Key improvements to the investment planning process include the use of:

+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 13 of 50